janfelix/Deep6/Master/README.md

 See [LICENSE](https://github.com/janfelix/Deep6/blob/main/LICENSE) for licensing

 ### Setup Environment and Install Packages
 Clone the "Deep6" repository using the code button on top or in your terminal using: `git clone https://github.com/janfelix/Deep6.git`.
-The Master directory includes the license file, this readme file, a conda yml file and the python scripts.
+The Master directory includes the license file, this readme file, conda yml files and the python scripts.
 The Model directory contains the pre-trained default models.
 The installation instructions are focused on Linux systems and use Python 3.6.
 The tensorflow-gpu package can be difficult to implement for non Linux systems, custom model training when using different versions of tensorflow-gpu might be impaired.

 #### Using virtual environment
 ```